Below are policies that support PSC’s aim to strengthen practices of good corporate governance within the organization.

 |8.
 New Employee Training Program (NETP)||As necessary||43|

-To know more about our in-house trainings and wellness programs for employees, visit the following links:
+To know more about our in-house training and wellness programs for employees, visit the following links:

 Safeguarding Creditor’s Rights